-How to paint your nails like a pro, according to an expert
+How to give yourself the ultimate at-home manicure, according to an expert

 There’s a reason why people spend anywhere from $15 to $50 to get their nails painted every week: It’s hard to do it yourself.
 From globby paint that somehow ends up on the edges of your nail beds to rogue hangnails, cuticles, and of course those pesky chips that show up once it’s all over (the worst!), there’s a certain level of skill involved in getting the perfect DIY manicure.

 But it’s a skill worth mastering, we assure you.
 Not only for the cost benefits, since those weekly salon trips get pricey, but because it’s a convenient way to look put-together from the comfort of your own home (or desk, or wherever).
+And since many of us are spending more time inside to limit the spread of coronavirus (COVID-19), we may not have the luxury of heading to our local salons right now.
 Not to mention, taking the time to focus on painting your nails is a great, easy way to practice a little self-care.
 And hey, if Harry Styles can do it, so can you.

 If you’re thinking to yourself, “But ugh, I suck at painting my nails,” not to worry.
 We tapped Sarah Gibson Tuttle, founder and CEO of Olive & June to give her top tips for how to paint your nails like a pro.

 “One of the biggest mistakes people make when painting their own nails is going too fast,” she tells us.
 “While you’re learning to paint your own nails, it helps to go slow at first.
 After you’ve mastered the technique, you’ll be surprised how quickly you can go.
 But remember, no skimping on dry time.
 You’ll still need to allow two to three minutes between coats for the polish to dry.”

 So slow down, relax, and settle in.
 It’s time to give yourself a fabulous at-home manicure.